 Religious Education

-Religious Education consists of two distinct but complementary dimensions, an Educational dimension and a Faith Formation dimension.
 The Educational dimension is addressed through the classroom teaching and learning of religion.
 Within this context we aim, at St Columba’s, to promote the development of knowledge, skills and values which students need to participate as active lifelong learners within the church and community.
 Guided by the Religious Education Curriculum developed by Brisbane Catholic Education, and approved by the Archbishop, teachers involve students in constructing understandings of the Catholic tradition as well as acknowledging other religious traditions, the nature of religion and its place in life and Australian society.
 As in other Key Learning Areas, the teachers provide their students with opportunities to demonstrate what they know and what they can do with their acquired knowledge in terms of identified learning outcomes.
 This information together with assessment results in other Key Learning Areas is subsequently reported to parents.

 The second dimension of Religious Education, Faith Formation, is reflected in the Religious Life of the School, the student’s family and the parish.
 At St Columba’s we endeavour to nurture this part of a student’s Religious Education in several ways.
 Firstly each class begins and concludes its day with prayer.
 Secondly, the school community is given opportunities to celebrate Eucharist (Mass) and Prayer services.
 The whole school attends a fortnightly assembly that begins with a prayer liturgy presented by one of our classes.
-IA special day for our school community is our St Columba’s Day celebration, held on a date near June 9, St Columba's Feast Day.
+A special day for our school community is our St Columba’s Day celebration, held on a date near June 9, St Columba's Feast Day.
 To assist our students’ participation in liturgical celebrations, all students and teachers gather in the church once a fortnight to learn and practise appropriate liturgical songs.
+A warm invitation is extended to everyone in our school community to join us in any our Eucharistic and prayer celebrations.

 Sacramental Program

+Another part of the Faith Formation dimension is the Sacramental life of children.
+Parents are the first and most important educators of their children (Declaration on Christian Education, 1968, Vatican II) and it is within the faith development of family and home that children come to a deeper realisation and practice of their faith.
+The school, as an agency within the Parish, acts as a conduit to allow children to experience the Sacramental life of the Church.
 The Sacramental Preparation Program is parish based with appropriate assistance, where necessary, from the school.
 In keeping with the current Sacramental Policy of the Brisbane Archdiocese, towards the end of Year 2, children are given the opportunity to participate in a very simple form of First Reconciliation which is a necessary prerequisite for the reception of Confirmation and First Eucharist.
 The celebration of Confirmation and First Communion will occur in the year in which children encounter Year 3, with the dates being advised accordingly.

 The immediate preparation for each of the three sacraments mentioned above will involve the parents guided by the Parish Sacramental Team.
 Parents who wish their children to receive (celebrate) the sacraments will be required to attend information sessions where there may be instruction from the priest/sacramental team on some aspect of the sacrament, an explanation to parents about how to use the support material provided in their child's period of preparation and details about the celebrations.
 Active participation by parents is seen as essential to the effectiveness of each child’s preparation.